Self-Preference Bias in Rubric-Based Evaluation of Large Language Models: Self-preference bias with objective rubrics

 \paragraph{Ensembling judgments helps mitigate and predict self-preference.}

-In Figure~\ref{fig:slope-ifeval-committee}, we show instance- and rubric-level accuracy and SPB metrics for the largest judge of each family, as well as for a majority-vote ensemble of all five judges.
+In Figure~\ref{fig:slope-ifeval-committee}, we show instance- and rubric-level accuracy and SPB metrics on IFEval for the largest judge of each family, as well as for a majority-vote ensemble of all five judges.
 A judge's committee-aggregated performance and SPB are computed in the same way as for individual judges, but using the ensemble's majority vote as the prediction instead of the individual verdict.
 Across the board, ensembling leads to the same or higher accuracy and lower SPB, though it does not fully eliminate SPB.
-This is in line with the findings of~\citet{verga2024replacing} and suggests that ensembling is a practical strategy for mitigating SPB, though it may not be sufficient on its own.
+This is in line with the findings of~\citet{verga2024replacing} and suggests that ensembling is a practical strategy for mitigating SPB, though not sufficient on its own.
+In Appendix~\ref{app:ensembles}, we show that the main drivers of ensemble-based mitigation are the inclusion of high-quality judges, and, to a lesser extent, family diversity.
 Furthermore, we find that removing rubrics with low inter-judge agreement can be an effective way to reduce SPB, as shown in Figure~\ref{fig:lineplot-ifeval-agreement-threshold}, indicating that agreement can be a useful signal for flagging problematic rubrics.